 For adults, it's a good idea to seek professional firearms instruction.
 This has dual benefits.
-First, a professional instructor with experience teaching new shooters will likely cover aspects that you may not have considered, even if you're a very experienced shooter and are known in your circle of friends as a “gun guy/girl” (or perhaps because of that fact).
+First, a professional instructor with experience teaching new shooters will likely cover aspects you may not have considered, even if you're a very experienced shooter and are known in your circle of friends as a gun guy or girl (perhaps because of that fact).

 Secondly, when you hand over the instructional authority to someone the student doesn't know personally, the student may be more willing to accept correction and won't potentially take constructive criticism personally, and will progress more quickly and safely.

-If you find your child (or friend, or wife, or husband, or significant other) tends to get stressed out when you attempt to provide instruction or correction, it is a good idea to seek the help of a professional to avoid the emotional baggage that can hamper a positive learning experience and turn a fun session at the range into a chore.
+If you find your child, friend, wife, husband, or significant other tends to get stressed out when you attempt to provide instruction or correction, it is a good idea to seek the help of a professional to avoid the emotional baggage that can hamper a positive learning experience and turn a fun session at the range into a chore.

-Bottom line: ideally, get an experienced teacher to help.
+Bottom line: Ideally, get an experienced teacher to help.
 Not just an experienced shooter.
 Someone with experience instructing new shooters.
-However, if you have friends (or kids) who want you to help them learn to shoot and you feel capable of doing so, have a look at the do’s and don’ts below.
+However, if you have friends or kids who want you to help them learn to shoot and you feel capable of doing so, look at the do’s and don’ts below.

 Is it too early for me to teach my child to shoot?

 This is a question that only you can answer and depends on your situation, and upon each child's individual capacity to understand and follow important instructions.
 Please note: this is not a criticism or judgment of your child.
 Objectively, some kids are interested earlier than others, and some kids are capable of safely handling and shooting guns earlier than others.
-Some adults still can't… this is a fact.
+Some adults still can't.

 Are women better students than men where learning to shoot is concerned?

-American culture generally tends to think of shooting guns and hunting as a “male” activity, and traditionally, more boys play with toy guns and make up shooting-type games with their friends than do girls.
+American culture generally thinks of shooting guns and hunting as a male activity; traditionally, boys play with toy guns and make up shooting-type games with their friends than girls.
 This is changing somewhat but is still primarily the case.

-This may lead you to believe that boys and men may be inherently more capable as new shooters, but we’ve found the opposite to be more common.
-We've taught many new female shooters who shot better than their “experienced shooter” husbands or boyfriends did on the same day using the same gun, precisely because these girls and women didn’t have any preconceived notions or societal pressures to “know how to shoot” and they listened to and followed directions better.
+This may lead you to believe that boys and men may be inherently more capable as new shooters, but we’ve found the opposite more common.
+We've taught many new female shooters who shot better than their experienced shooter husbands or boyfriends did on the same day using the same gun precisely because these girls and women didn’t have any preconceived notions or societal pressures to know how to shoot, and they listened to and followed directions better.

-In addition, playing with toy guns and other “non-firearm” devices with triggers can actually create bad habits and poor trigger control because they don’t behave like actual guns.
-So someone who has grown up playing with toy guns might have a harder time learning the fundamentals of trigger control than someone who is starting completely from scratch.
+In addition, playing with toy guns and other non-firearm devices with triggers can actually create bad habits and poor trigger control because they don’t behave like actual guns.
+Someone who has grown up playing with toy guns might have a harder time learning the fundamentals of trigger control than someone who starts completely from scratch.

-The key point here, though, is that anyone who is a good listener, who accepts instruction, who practices the fundamentals, and who puts aside any ego they may bring to the equation can learn to shoot well.
+The key point here, though, is that anyone who is a good listener accepts instruction, practices the fundamentals, and puts aside any ego they may bring to the equation can learn to shoot well.

-Now that we’ve gone over some important considerations before starting to teach a new shooter, let’s get into the “do’s and don’ts.”
+Now that we’ve reviewed some important considerations before teaching a new shooter let’s get into the do’s and don’ts.

-Do teach new shooters to understand and practice the 4 rules of gun safety
+Do teach new shooters to understand and practice the four rules of gun safety

 There’s surprisingly a lot of debate about the right rules to teach and the right way to phrase/teach them, but the key points to emphasize here are:

-- Never allow the muzzle/barrel of any gun to point at anything you are not willing to shoot and destroy.
-This includes the shooter's legs, feet, hands, other people, etc.
+- Never allow the muzzle or barrel of any gun to point at anything you are not willing to shoot and destroy.
+This includes the shooter's legs, feet, hands, or other people.

 - Keep your finger off the trigger and outside the trigger guard until your sights are on the target and you are ready to shoot.

 - Be sure of your target and what is behind it.
-Don’t shoot at a target on the crest of a hill, for example, as you have no idea where that bullet will go.
+For example, don’t shoot at a target on the crest of a hill, as you have no idea where that bullet will go.

-If your new shooter breaks one or more of the rules, we recommend you shut down the teaching session for the day, explain what the student did wrong, compliment him/her on the good work for today, and set up another teaching session at another time (and review the rules beforehand again).
+Suppose your new shooter breaks one or more of the rules.
+In that case, we recommend you shut down the teaching session for the day, explain what the student did wrong, compliment him or her on the good work for the day, and set up another teaching session at another time and review the rules beforehand again.
 This helps new shooters see the importance of the four rules.

 There are more rules and concepts to understand when using firearms, and you may want to go over these additional firearm safety rules during your coaching when appropriate.